ultimateai/workflows/README.md

     - github_email: automatic bot email for commiting
     - github_user: automatic bot user for commiting
     - k8s_manifests_repo: {organization}/{repo} containing your argoCD-linked repo like ultimateai/k8s-manifests
-    - run_e2e_tests: Wether to launch of not e2e testim tests - only in case of deployment to staging
+    - run_e2e_tests: Wether to launch of not e2e tests - only in case of deployment to staging
     - slack_channel_id: Slack channel ID where you want your notifications.
 Can be the ID itself, or the name of the channel.

 -   `rollback.yml`: This action will deploy a selected version to a selected environment.
 If version is not provided, it will deploy the latest release =)